ECEn 568 Microwave Remote Sensing Data Analysis Assignment

 is also available for download directly from JPL.
 An on-line catalog and documentation

-are available at the NASA/JPL Radar web
+are available at the NASA SIRC Radar web

 site.
 You can use JPL's coverage map to determine the particular data take,